SOLIDWORKS Research Edition

 - If you are using this license from off campus, you will need to connect to the NCSU VPN to run SOLIDWORKS.

-- If you would like access to use SOLIDWORKS Research via WVD, please send an email to firstname.lastname@example.org and we will grant access.
+- If you would like access to use SOLIDWORKS Research, please send an email to firstname.lastname@example.org and we will work to provide access based on your specific situation.

 The main differences between the Research and Educational Editions (aside from differences in allowed usage):